 The second contractor, OptumInsight, completed its literature search and evidence review in March 2013 according to the agreed research protocol.

 Between April and July 2013, the NHMRC established a special ‘Sub-Group’ that step-by-step re-created the research protocol.
 None of the changes made were reported or disclosed, despite the Optum Overview Report including a ‘Changes to the Research Protocol’ section (Optum Overview Report, p.20).
-The existence of the Sub-Group process was also not reported.
+The existence of the Sub-Group process was also not disclosed.

 The NHMRC revealed under Senate scrutiny in 2018 that, “At the time this work was underway there was no relevant guidance or standard endorsed by NHMRC, or a relevant international organization, on the development and content of evidence statements” and that the criteria it used were, “drafted over a number of months following the completion of the overview search for literature”.